DARR

 About the register.

-The Deployer AI Risk Register is an open-source AI risk register developed by MindXO: a canonical register of AI risks for organizations that deploy AI systems, consolidated from the MIT AI Risk Repository and gap-analysed against ISO/IEC 23894 and 42001, MITRE ATLAS, and the EU AI Act with the GPAI Code of Practice, then coverage-checked against the IBM, Cisco, NIST, and OWASP taxonomies.
+The Deployer AI Risk Register is an open-source AI risk register powered by MindXO: a canonical register of AI risks for organizations that deploy AI systems, consolidated from the MIT AI Risk Repository and gap-analysed against ISO/IEC 23894 and 42001, MITRE ATLAS, and the EU AI Act with the GPAI Code of Practice, then coverage-checked against the IBM, Cisco, NIST, and OWASP taxonomies.

 It is written for organizations that deploy AI systems rather than build them.
 Each of the 82 canonical risks has a stable identifier (MR-001 to MR-082) and a permanent page; 12 of them carry 61 technique-level sub-risks anchored to MITRE ATLAS.
 The methodology documents how every risk earned its place, and the source and data are on GitHub.